 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

 If you’re looking to buy a diamond, you may have some questions.
 Maybe you know about carat, but you aren’t sure what cut, color, and clarity mean when choosing a diamond.
 You may be wondering: how are diamonds graded anyway, and what distinguishes higher quality diamonds from lower quality ones?
 These four diamond characteristics are really most important to consider when purchasing a stone that is 1 carat or greater (such as a center stone for a diamond engagement ring).
 For a stone of this size, you'll want to make sure to purchase a diamond that comes with a grading report from a reputable lab such as the Gemological Institute of America (GIA) or International Gemological Institute (IGI).
-For melee stones (stones that weigh less than 0.2 carats), you'll find that color and clarity are what's most important.
+For melee stones (stones that weigh less than 0.2 carats), you'll find that diamond color and clarity are what's most important.
 These stones typically will not come with any type of grading reports or certifications due to their small size.

 Cut